jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 Create a new directory for your first files.
 You can call this anything you want.
 I will use the name `~/0-new_working_dir` in my examples...

 Create a file in your new directory named `main.tf` - this will be our first Terraform configuraion file.
-We will want our file to contain the following items configured:
+We want our file to contain the following items to be configured:

-- ami - The actual Amazon Machine Image to build our instance from
+- `ami` - The actual Amazon Machine Image to build our instance from
-- instance_type - The type/size/specs of the instance to build
+- `instance_type` - The type/size/specs of the instance to build
-- tags.Name - A simple tag for the Name parameter
+- `tags.Name` - A simple tag for the Name parameter

 Your final `main.tf` file should look similar to this (with different values):